lucasrtsy/lucasrtsy.github.io/README.md

 •	What do the results of these tests mean for you?

 I am a very open person, and half a mind of being conscientious.
+I am more of a visual learner, which means I prefer to gain experience through sight.

 •	How do you think these results may influence your behaviour in a team?